jappeace/jappeaceApplication/content/undeadlock-event-source.md

 I decided to modify an even older system.
 The event source system described above is almost as old as supercede.
-But I believed it was much to modify, and more importantly, easier to test for correctness.
+But I believed it was easier to modify, and more importantly, easier to test for correctness.
 Furthermore this would also solve the problem for other,